dawidbaron/Connection/README.md

 # Conenction TCP/IP
 This project I made for university and I imporve it.
 It simulates us a few typical network funtion.
 You can choose one option and see how it's working.
-App was writen using WPF.
+App was writen using Windows Form.
 ## Content
 1. [ Technologies. ](#tech)
 2. [ How to open. ](#open)